All Episodes

 You're exactly right.

-My nine-year-old knew how to put it in the middle of the room.
+My nine-year-old knew how to put it in the middle of the morning.

-Total strategy and the evidence here is a nine-year-old knew it, a rush baby.
+And evidence here is a nine-year-old knew it.

 Here's the problem.

-But I gotta tell you something, I can't afford to not take this seriously.
+But I got to tell you, I can't afford to not take this seriously.

-This this th this guy has fifty people I'm told on his staff to do in all kinds of investigations.
+This guy has 50 people, I'm told, on his staff to do all kinds of investigations.

-Uh it's what he lives to do, but this is a committee, the government oversight committee, which is supposed to monitor irregularities elsewhere in the government, to train these investigators on a private citizen and then call in somebody from a federal regulatory agency, the FCC, uh, to discuss the fairness doctrine while monitoring hours and hours of broadcasts and transcripts for irregularities.
+The Government Oversight Committee, which is supposed to monitor irregularities elsewhere in the government, to train these investigators on a private citizen and then call in somebody from a federal regulatory agency, the FCC, to discuss the fairness doctrine while monitoring hours and hours of broadcasts and transcripts for irregularities.

-You know, this is this this could end up if it actually happens to Congressman Waxman taking action that would interrupt my ability to make a living to fulfill contractual obligations that I have, which would make him subject to legal action.
+You know, this could end up if it actually happens to Congressman Waxman taking action that would interrupt my ability to make a living to fulfill contractual obligations that I have, which would make him subject to legal action.

-You know, we're not just gonna sit here and cower in fear over this.
+You know, we're not just going to sit here and cower in fear over this.

 We're going to alert as many people as possible that this is what is coming on a grand scale if these people prevail victorious in 2008 from the White House on down.